I-Bond Rates API

-The Savings Bonds API provides reliable and fast access to savings bonds data through a simple REST interface.
+The I-Bond Rates API provides reliable and fast access to i-bond rates data through a simple REST interface.
 Built for developers who need consistent, high-quality results with minimal setup time.

-To use Savings Bonds, you need an API key.
+To use I-Bond Rates, you need an API key.
 You can get one by creating a free account and visiting your dashboard.

 GET Endpoint